COVID-19 Pandemic Response Plan

 I have purchased several large linen smocks; I will wear one each day and, should a child become sick, I can help get the child situated and resting and then change to a fresh smock before I return to the rest of the class, to reduce transmission of droplets.

-As long as testing is free and readily available (symptoms not required) in our community, I would like to ask that each family commit to getting tested on a routine basis (such as monthly) and Zac and I would get tested more frequently (such as every two weeks).
+As long as testing is free and readily available (symptoms not required) in our community, I would like to ask that while we are meeting each family commit to getting tested on a routine basis (such as monthly) and Zac and I would get tested more frequently (such as every two weeks).

 I ask that everyone bring a backpack to school with their name on or in it, which can hold their Extra Clothing Bag, hand sanitizer, and their lunch and water bottle each day.
 We will not be using the little coat closet with every child having a "shoe shelf" since that is such a bottle-neck area for traffic.
 I would prefer that we eat outside, which means that I ask their lunch items not require refrigeration or heating up.
 I did purchase a water cooler and we now have water delivered from Rainbow Water in Marion, so the children can refill their water bottles easily.
 It is located in the Art Room.